ethereum/ERCs/ERCS/erc-xxxx.md

 ## Motivation

-The need for a standardized access control mechanism across Ethereum smart contracts is paramount.
+As decentralized applications (dApps) grow in complexity, managing access control across multiple smart contracts becomes increasingly difficult.
 Current practices involve bespoke implementations, leading to redundancy and potential security flaws.
+A standardized approach for managing roles and permissions will ensure better interoperability, security, and transparency.
 By providing a unified interface for registering contracts and managing roles, this standard simplifies development, ensures consistency, and enhances security.
 It facilitates easier integration and auditing, fostering a more robust and interoperable ecosystem.

 The advantages of using the provided system might be: